 As part of the Parish Council’s commitment to improving the level of public participation in local government, members of the public are invited at the beginning of meetings to make representations or ask questions relating to the business on the agenda and should contact the Parish Clerk for the log-in details or email any written statements/questions no later than 5.00 p.m. on the day before the meeting.
 Members of the public are welcome to stay and observe afterwards but will not be able to join in the discussions unless invited to do so by the Chair, and they should not heckle or disrupt and should respect the rulings of the Chair who has the right to exclude a disorderly person as a last resort.

 THE ROLE OF THE PARISH COUNCIL

-We have an active parish council, determined to make a real difference to Lynemouth.
-Our parish council's key objectives are to improve village facilities, to encourage and support an active events and activities programme, to improve the village’s appearance and to represent the village’s interests.
+Lynemouth has an active parish council, determined to make a real difference to the village.
+The key objectives are to improve village facilities, to encourage and support an active events and activities programme, to improve the village’s appearance and to represent the village’s interests.

 Many Parish Councils also involve themselves in wide range of other activities including fundraising, organising community events, undertaking environmental and educational projects and much more.

 The Parish Council is a statutory local authority in its own right, having a wide variety of powers and duties conferred by many statutes and, as such, undertakes a vital role within the local government system.
 Briefly the Parish Council’s role can be described as follows:-

 The power of decision in accordance with statutory functions and duties.